 - include appropriate speed work +/- running technique modifications

 - adequately warm up, cool down and recover

 After all, prevention is better than cure.

-If you have a hamstring injury or are looking to prevent the next one, call Melbourne Osteohealth on 8370 3044 or book online for a Free Injury Assessment.
+If you have a hamstring injury or are looking to prevent the next one, call Melbourne Osteohealth on 03 8370 3044 or book an initial consultation online now.

 Askling, C., Karlsson, J., & Thorstensson, A. (2005).
 Hamstring injury occurrence in elite soccer players after preseason strength training with eccentric overload.
 Scandinavian Journal Of Medicine And Science In Sports, 15(1), 65-65. doi: 10.1111/j.1600-0838.2005.00443.x.